flojoy-ai/docs/docs/instruments-wiki/Temperature Controllers/Lakeshore-Model-336/Lakeshore-Model-336.md

 # Connect to the instrument
 lakeshore.connect()

-# Now you can use the instrument to perform various operations
+# Now you can use the instrument to perform operations
 # For example, you can read the temperature from a sensor
 temperature = lakeshore.temperature()

-# You can also set the temperature setpoint
+# Print the temperature
-lakeshore.temperature_setpoint(300)
+print(f"Temperature: {temperature} K")

-# Disconnect from the instrument when you're done
+# Disconnect from the instrument
 lakeshore.disconnect()
 ```

-Note that you need to replace `"TCPIP::192.168.1.1::7777::SOCKET"` with the actual IP address and port of your Lakeshore Model 336 Temperature Controller.
+Make sure to replace `"TCPIP::192.168.1.1::7777::SOCKET"` with the actual IP address and port of your Lakeshore Model 336 Temperature Controller.

 </TabItem>
 </Tabs>